Coronavirus: Travel Information

 How much luggage can I take on the train?

 You can take up to 3 pieces of luggage free of charge on trains within the UK.
 This includes 2 large items (suitcase, rucksack, etc.) and one smaller item of hand luggage (handbag, briefcase, etc.) Luggage should be stored in the overhead luggage racks, under the seats, and in the luggage compartments throughout the train.

 On some long-distance trains, it may be possible to store luggage in a separate area of the train.
 Speak to the staff on the platform or the train before boarding and they will assist you with this.
 Please be aware this will mean you will be separated from your luggage, so make sure it’s secure.

 Prams/ pushchairs may be carried on trains but must be capable of folding if required.

-Sporting equipment can only be taken on board at the discretion of the train operating company that you are travelling with.
+You can only take sporting equipment on board at the discretion of the train operating company that you are travelling with.

 Can I take my pet on the train?

 Small pets, like dogs and cats, can travel with you on the train for free, as long as they don’t annoy other passengers, or put them in danger.
 You can bring a maximum of two animals per passenger, but you’ll have to keep them on a lead, or comfortable in a closed basket, cage or pet carrier that’s secure, so they can’t escape.
 If you’re planning on bringing more than two pets, you’ll need to check with the TOC directly.

 Your pets aren’t allowed on the seats, they’re for paying passengers only and if you have to take a bus or coach to complete your journey, you’ll need to contact the company directly to check if animals are allowed on board.

 Do I have enough time to transfer between trains?